Combining Observational and Experimental Data to Improve Efficiency Using Imperfect Instruments: Setup

-\begin{assumptionp}{asmp:similarity}{(Random Selection of Experimental Units)} \end{assumptionp} This assumption ensures that the distributions of $(Z_i, U_i)$ are identical between observational and experimental data.
-Figure \ref{fig:sampling_procedure} illustrates a common experimental procedure in the digital environment that satisfies this assumption:
+\begin{assumption}[Identical Distribution of Covariates] \end{assumption} Assumption \ref{asmp:random_sampling} holds if a unit $i$ with attributes $(Z_i, U_i)$ is first randomly sampled from the population and then randomly assigned into the experimental or observational group, independent of $(Z_i, U_i)$.
+Figure \ref{fig:sampling_procedure} illustrates an experimental procedure in the digital environment that satisfies this assumption: